 JHTML::script('PATH/TO/JAVASCRIPT_FILE.js');

+Like stylesheets, you may run into instances where you'll need to add an external JavaScript file to the <head> from within a template override (or custom component view).
 NOTE: Make sure to take a look at your source code to see if items are ordered correctly.
 Many times, you'll need to place a call to the JavaScript Framework that your script depends on just before the call to your script.
+For example, if the script that I am including depends on the jQuery framework, my code might look like this:

 Don't worry if you've called the jQuery framework elsewhere in your code, Joomla! will only render it once.